SpiritByte/dragonfl.ai/README.md

 # dragonfl.ai - Sight Through Sound

-Welcome to dragonfl.ai, an innovative machine learning model that empowers the visually impaired to perceive their surroundings using sound.
+Welcome to dragonfl.ai, an innovative machine-learning model that empowers the visually impaired to perceive their surroundings using sound.

 ## Table of Contents
 - [Introduction](#introduction)